Project Nahma – Phase 1

 Steel fabrication on display

 Upon completion, the home will consist of warm woods which will provide a back-drop for Pj and Al’s character pieces.
-Pj will push the limits no doubt with how we integrate her many antiques but we look forward to creating and installing to make each space connect.
+Pj will push the limits no doubt with how we integrate her many antiques!
+However, we look forward to creating and installing to make each space connect.
 Framed by Canadian granite on the outside with natural wood siding, this will create a stunning presence at the shoreline.
-The HVAC system is high efficiency and rough ins for solar are also being installed.
+The HVAC system is high efficiency and rough ins for solar and future electric vehicles are also being installed.
 A focus on Canadian products will be prevalent throughout all sourcing efforts.

 Exterior finish inspiration and jumping off point